medplum/medplum/packages/docs/docs/migration/convert-to-fhir.md

 ## Dealing with CodeableConcepts

-As mentioned in [FHIR Basics](codeableconcept), annotating your data with standardized codes is a crucial for interoperability with the rest of the healthcare ecosystem, and when converting your data to FHIR, you'll find that many of your target elements have the type [CodeableConcept](codeableconcept).
+As mentioned in [FHIR Basics][codeableconcept], annotating your data with standardized codes is a crucial for interoperability with the rest of the healthcare ecosystem, and when converting your data to FHIR, you'll find that many of your target elements have the type [CodeableConcept][codeableconcept].

 It's great if your source data is already annotated with standard codes.
 Even if this isn't the case, you can: